Small is big for Japanese automakers eyeing Indonesia and India

 Geginat says Toyota, Daihatsu, Suzuki and Honda could roll out a combined 500,000 LCGCs, valued at under at $10,000 each, a year once the new law is in place.

-Honda is looking at taking the microcar technology to Indonesia and neighbouring Malaysia, Hiroshi Takemura, who oversees Honda’s small car operations, told Reuters last month.
+Honda is looking at taking the microcar technology to Indonesia and neighboring Malaysia, Hiroshi Takemura, who oversees Honda’s small car operations, told Reuters last month.

 The company has designed its N BOX to share certain structures with the Fit, Honda’s global compact car also known as the Jazz, meaning the two cars can be manufactured on the same line, said Yoshiyuki Matsumoto, Honda’s managing officer.